makrai/notes/iliev-14-aut-text-anal-psy.md

 # Abstract

 * measuring psychological and demographic properties
-* despite the fact that current [data collection] methods have many disadvantages and pitfalls compared to more traditional methods
+* current [data collection] methods have many disadvantages and pitfalls compared to more traditional methods
-  * computational power and the wide availability of textual data will inevitably make automated text analysis a common tool for psychologists
+* nL computational power and the wide availability of textual data will inevitably make automated text analysis a common tool for psychologists

 # 1. Introduction